 Build in fitness breaks.
 Set up three schedule reminders — one every two hours or so — to go off during your workday.
 When the alarm sounds, get up and move your body for just five minutes.
 You can jog around the building, run a few flights of stairs, lift and lower your chair — whatever gets your heart (and metabolism) pumping.

 Pull your own weight.
 Install a pull-up bar in a doorway.
 If you’re not yet able to do a pull-up, start by jumping to the “up” position and just hanging, then work up to lowering yourself as slowly as you can.
-For more advice on building up to your first pull-up, read “Clear the Bar” in the May 2008 archives.

 Take a one-song run.
 Make a special playlist of a few favorite gotta-move songs on your MP3 player, and on days when you think you “don’t have time to exercise,” commit to doing just a one-song (usually lasting about three minutes) or two-song cardio workout.
 It’s short enough to feel doable, but long enough to let you say you did something.

 Stretch yourself.
 On days you don’t feel like getting sweaty, or when you just don’t have enough energy for a full-on workout, put on some low-key music and do a whole-body stretch routine instead.
 For more on how and why, read “Stretch and Reach: The Unexaggerated Truth About Stretching” in the June 2008 archives.

 Grease the gears.
 When moving feels out of the question, make yourself a cup of tea and spend some time reading a fitness-oriented magazine, listening to a motivational MP3 or watching a how-to fitness video.
 Who knows — you might just end up discovering an exercise or technique you feel like trying, or at least stoking your motivation for tomorrow.